EliahKagan/VidDraw/README.md

 If x264vfw is not installed, or it is installed but not for the same architecture as the VidDraw process, then VidDraw cannot use it.
-In this case, the menu contains a &ldquo;Download x264vfw&rdquo; item that opens the x264vfw download page your default web browser.
+In this case, the menu contains a &ldquo;Download x264vfw&rdquo; item that opens the x264vfw download page in your web browser.

 If x264vfw is installed for the architecture of the VidDraw process, then VidDraw can use it, and the menu contains either a &ldquo;Configure x264vfw